 Around & About

-West Cornwall is a land of beauty, drama, pre-historic sites, top surfing spots, sandy beaches, fabulous gardens and mile upon mile of cliff walks.
-Add in the cultural magnets of Tate St Ives, the Penlee Art Gallery in Penzance and the open-air Minack Theatre and you have some compelling reasons to visit.
+West Cornwall is a land of beauty, drama and history, with top surfing spots, sandy beaches, fabulous gardens and mile upon mile of clifftop walks.

 A historic chartered town, Marazion today is a lively place with safe, sandy beaches lapped by the clear waters of Mount’s Bay.
 It has an active community and a plethora of cafes, pubs and art galleries, as well as a local store, post office and deli.